 “Fabulous ?” – Rachel, Tyneside

 “I found the course very beneficial.
 Thank you!”
-Melissa, Cardiff
+Melissa, Cork

-“Was fun and Andrew was full of energy” – Marcus, Cardiff
+“Was fun and Andrew was full of energy” – Marcus, Cork

 Customer Service Skills